FlaxEngine/FlaxDocs/manual/scripting/advanced/screenshots.md

 // Pick a path to the output file var path = Path.Combine(Environment.GetFolderPath(Environment.SpecialFolder.Desktop), "screenshot.png");

-// Caprute game screen to file (done in async) FlaxEngine.Screenshot.Capture(MainRenderTask.Instance, path);
+// Capture game screen to file (done in async) FlaxEngine.Screenshot.Capture(MainRenderTask.Instance, path);
 ```

+You can also use the in-build feature to render targets capturing and save the GPU texture to the file.
+The capture method will create an async task that will download the data from the GPU texture back to the CPU staging texture and save it to the file.
+If you're using the staging textures manually the capture methods work immediately on that data.

+This feature works both in Editor and at runtime on all su

 ## In Editor